 Disclaimer: Before starting any exercise program, please consult with your healthcare provider.

-In this blog (part two of three/CLICK HERE for part one), I hope to bring awareness to these issues, so whether you decide this sport aligns with your fitness needs or not, you are mindful of its limitations.
+In this blog, I hope to bring awareness to these issues, so whether you decide this sport aligns with your fitness needs or not, you are mindful of its limitations.
 This entry will also give you an idea of what to look for in any fitness program, so you choose one that provides quality and education along with skilled training.

 CrossFit operates by affiliate gyms, which are run independently of CrossFit headquarters.
 Where many companies require their affiliates to follow a common standard of professional procedures, CrossFit Inc. gives their affiliates sole responsibility for the programming, organization and operation of their own gym.
 The local CrossFit is only obligated to have a link to the official CrossFit Journal on their approved CrossFit Web site, insurance policies that cover CrossFit Inc. as well as the local gym, and to entirely defend CrossFit Inc. The company simply gives guidance to its affiliates, which is completely optional.
 The local gym maintains complete control of their program.
 There is no tie of communication or process to ensure CrossFit methodology is upheld, which can be quite troubling when you realize the only requirement to open and operate a local CrossFit gym is to be a CrossFit Level 1 Trainer.
 This might sound alright, until you realize there are only two requirements to become a Level 1 Trainer: take a two day CrossFit Inc. course, and pass a test on it.
 This course offers basic introduction to the fundamentals of CrossFit and a cursory overview of movement mechanics, but there is only so much you can cover—and remember—in a two day course.
 The opportunity here is great for any enthusiastic entrepreneur, but the opportunity for hazardous instruction is also great for any enthusiastic client.
 These circumstances bring to light the weak qualifications required to open a CrossFit facility, let alone the lack of assurance headquarters has these gyms are following the methods and quality the company claims to offer.